2018 State Election scorecard

 disabled women’s unique needs and experiences.

-We also encouraged SA Health to hold further targeted consultations with LGBTIQ+ and disability communities on the Plan.
+We also encouraged SA Health to hold further targeted consultations with LGBTIQA+ and disability communities on the Plan.

 Religious discrimination in schools